 Whistleblowers and Cover-ups at the VA

-Sam Foote - former Veterans Affairs physician, Aaron Glantz - Center for Investigative Reporting - @Aaron_Glantz, Phillip Carter - Center for a New American Security - @Carter_PE, Jacob Gadd - American Legion - @AmericanLegion, Jacob Siegel - Daily Beast - @Jacob__Siegel
+Sam Foote - former Veterans Affairs physician, Aaron Glantz - a Peabody Award-winning journalist with California-based REVEAL and the Center for Investigative Reporting - @Aaron_Glantz, Phillip Carter - Center for a New American Security - @Carter_PE, Jacob Gadd - American Legion - @AmericanLegion, Jacob Siegel - Daily Beast - @Jacob__Siegel